 Wildlife rely on secure habitat and the ability to move—sometimes over great distances—to maintain robust populations through increased reproduction and survival rates.
-Movements occur on both daily and seasonal basis and understanding and mapping these movements is essential in maintaining landscape connectivity.
+Movements occur on both a daily and seasonal basis.
+Understanding movements and their impediments are essential in maintaining landscape connectivity.

-The National Wildlife Federation realizes that the best way to increase landscape connectivity is to work with all stakeholders across the landscape.
-We work across jurisdictions as wildlife are unconcerned with man-made borders.
-We use scientific approaches to identify migration corridors, large-scale connectivity and assess impediments to movement.
-Tools of the trade include remote cameras, GPS collars deployed on wildlife, modelling approaches, and monitoring and fostering long-term relationships.
-To that end, we partner with state and federal agencies, landowners, universities and other conservation organizations to find effective on-the-ground solutions so that both people and wildlife thrive.
+Wildlife are unconcerned with human-made borders.
+The National Wildlife Federation realizes that the best way to increase connectivity is collaboration.
+We work with all stakeholders and use scientific approaches, including remote cameras, GPS tracking devices, modelling approaches and monitoring, to identify migration and other movement routes—and barriers—for solutions to ensure wildlife can navigate across a landscape.
+Fostering long-term relationships is essential, and we partner with state and federal agencies, landowners, universities and other conservation organizations to find on-the-ground solutions that support wildlife and people.

 Education and outreach are also critical for sustaining and restoring connectivity for populations of native wildlife to the region.
 From citizen scientists to volunteers who modify fences or restore critical wet areas on the dry prairie, our success depends on building networks of community awareness and support for protecting habitats and removing movement barriers.

 NWF currently has three areas of connectivity focus work.
 Click below to learn about each of these areas.

 More than one-third of U.S. fish and wildlife species are at risk of extinction in the coming decades.
 The National Wildlife Federation is on the ground in seven regions across the country, collaborating with 53 state and territory affiliates to reverse the crisis and ensure wildlife thrive.